knowledgejunkie/dotfiles/README.md

 it will complain about missing plugin files/directories/settings.
 These warnings can be safely ignored and will not appear when Vim has been run once and plugins have been installed successfully.

+### Git

+A default Git templates framework is provided that will be configured with any newly-created Git repositories after installation.

+A 'git ctags' alias and hooks are provided to automatically update a Git project's tags file after a checkout/commit/merge/rebase.

 ### xinitrc for XFCE4